WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 ElementDocument* CreateDocument(const String& instancer_name = "body");
 ```

 The context will attempt to instance an element using the instancer specified by the caller, 'body' by default.
-If an `Rml::ElementDocument` is instanced, it will be added to the context and returned.
+If an `apui::ElementDocument` is instanced, it will be added to the context and returned.

 ### Scrolling